janlauber/bachelor-thesis/chapters/introduction.typ

 - Assessing the impact of the One-Click Deployment system on the adoption and utilization of Kubernetes.
 - Collecting feedback from users to refine and enhance the system's features continuously.
 - Identifying opportunities for future research and development in Kubernetes deployment and management.

-#pagebreak()

-== Thesis Structure

-This thesis is structured as follows:
-- *Chapter 1: Introduction* - Sets the stage by outlining the context, challenges, and objectives.
-- *Chapter 2: Analysis of the Current Landscape and Challenges* - Provides an in-depth analysis of the current OSS deployment landscape, highlighting challenges and gaps that the One-Click Deployment system aims to address.
-- *Chapter 3: Methodology* - Describes the research and development methodologies employed to create the One-Click Deployment system.
-- *Chapter 4: System Design and Implementation* - Details the architectural design, technical stack, and implementation specifics of the One-Click Deployment system.
-- *Chapter 5: Implementation* - Discusses the implementation process, given by a defined design goal and the technical stack.
-- *Chapter 6: Evaluation and Testing* - Presents the evaluation criteria, testing methodologies, and results of the One-Click Deployment system.
-- *Chapter 7: Customer Use Cases and Feedback* - Explores real-world use cases and feedback from customers who have adopted the One-Click Deployment system.
-- *Chapter 8: Discussion* - Analyzes the findings, implications, and future directions of the One-Click Deployment system.
-- *Chapter 9: Conclusion* - Summarizes the key findings, contributions, and recommendations for future work.
-By following this structure, the thesis aims to provide a clear and comprehensive understanding of the challenges associated with Kubernetes deployment and how the One-Click Deployment system offers a user-friendly solution to overcome these barriers, making Kubernetes more accessible to a wider audience.